What is wellness

 - Don’t smoke, it is a toxin for you and anyone near you

-- Drink plenty of water; keep your body hydrated and your skin healthy
+- Drink plenty of water; to keep your body hydrated and your skin healthy

 - Keep positive to boost your immune system